-A derecho is an impressively far-reaching and long-lived windstorm that is quite rare and difficult to predict.
+A derecho is an impressively far-reaching windstorm that is associated with a large, fast-moving line of thunderstorms.

 Derecho (pronounced deh-REY-cho) means "straight" in Spanish and as its name suggests, this type of storm packs powerful straight-line winds, in contrast to the spinning winds of a tornado.

 While there's no set definition of a derecho, the original term was meant to describe a storm as damaging as a tornado, said Greg Carbin, the warning coordination meteorologist at the National Oceanic at Atmospheric Administration's Storm Prediction Center.
 "A derecho is a special set of circumstances where thunderstorms organize and persist over a large area and produce destructive winds," Carbin said.

 To qualify as a derecho, wind gusts throughout the storm must be at least 58 mph (93 kph), but particularly strong storms have had wind speeds exceeding 100 mph (160 kph).
 The storm also must cause wind damage across an area at least 240 miles (400 kilometers) wide to count as a derecho.